Uvacoder/lawncare/src/pages/post/benefits.md

 slug: /about/benefits
 featured: false
 featuredimage: /img/annie-spratt-3A46Gcjd6L4-unsplash.jpg
-featuredimage_alt: Photo by Annie Sprat on Unsplash
+alt: Photo by Annie Sprat on Unsplash
 tags:
   - about
 ---